jjgrinwis/terraform-simple-property/README.md

 This configuration creates:

 - Akamai delivery property with dynamic hostname support
-- Uses an existing Akamai edgehostname, there is no need to create Akamai edgehostnames over and over again.
+- Will create one unique Akamai edgehostname per property
-- CP Code management (reuses existing codes when possible)
+- Will create unique CP Code per property which will be the same as property name.
 - Automatic SSL certificate provisioning via the Secure By Default option (SBD).
 - DNS records including CNAME for SBD certificate approval, SPF, DMARC, and TLSRPT records
 - Support for multiple Akamai products (ION, DSA, Download Delivery)